-- Implantation Bleeding: The amount of bleeding is minimal and in many cases, does not even require a changing of the pad.
-The volume of bleeding is also independent of any other conditions.
+- Implantation Bleeding: The amount of bleeding is minimal and in many cases, does not even require the changing of a pad.
+The volume of bleeding is also independent of any other condition.

-While the symptoms associated with pregnancy implantation are a good indicator, there can always be other reasons for them such as low hormones.
-The best way to verify your implantation is by taking a pregnancy test.
-Ensure that you take your test at least 10 days after the implantation bleeding to avoid a false positive.
+While the symptoms associated with implantation are a good indicator of pregnancy, there can always be other reasons for them such as low hormones.
+The best way to verify whether your implantation has been successful is by taking a pregnancy test.
+Ensure that you take your test at least 10 days after the seeing the blood you suspect to be of implantation bleeding, to avoid a false positive.